 Spring Internship (January – May) …………………December 1

 The intern will support and facilitate planning for FMC’s many domestic programs, including: the Congress to Campus Program, the Annual Meeting, the Common Ground Project, The Statesmanship Awards Dinner, the Charitable Golf Tournament, panels at the National Archives, and many other civic and politically-oriented events.
 Other tasks include managing FMC’s social media (Twitter, Facebook, Flickr), providing office/administrative support, and writing/researching/editing information for FMC’s numerous programs.
 Interns will attend and cover Association-sponsored events on Capitol Hill and be responsible for drafting reports.
 The preferred candidate will have an in-depth knowledge of social media and internet research and be proficient in MS Office programs.
-Familiarity with CRM databases is a plus, as is Capitol Hill experience.

 Since the Association plans numerous high-profile events involving former and current Members of Congress, high-level government officials, leaders of the diplomatic community, and foundation/think-tank representatives, applicants must be comfortable interacting with VIPs; as well as be extremely motivated, flexible, and responsible.